xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 }
 ```

-We will again need the camera to provide the images for our model.
+We will again need the camera to provide the images to our model.
 For each frame of the camera we will call a function that will resize the image and run the model:

 ```swift